Minimally invasive surgery

 What is minimally invasive surgery?

-Arthroscopy procedures performed by MARS
+Arthroscopy procedures performed by GARS

 Shoulder